 NR: I went to school on and off and during that time I would do regional work, every summer.
 So I also would occasionally work at community theaters in my hometown, but we would usually do regional work in the surrounding areas.
 And I actually worked in Montana in a theater.
 So I said after I graduated college, no matter what, I would move to New York to continue on in the profession.
 I graduated two years ago and now I’ve moved to New York to see what happens.

 HS: You have played a lot of interesting roles.
 You’ve been Church Lady Jarene in The Color Purple, and Motormouth in John Waters Hairspray.
 What have you enjoyed most?

 NR: My favorite role probably would be Church Lady Jarene in The Color Purple.
 I did the New York regional premiere at Equity House in White Plains, about an hour outside of New York.
 That’s always been one of my favorite shows and La Chanze who played Celie (on Broadway) is one of my favorite theater actors.
 So I’ve grown up with her and she actually ended up coming to my show.

 Honestly that was one of the best moments of my life, having her watch me perform and then afterward coming out and talking to her.
-I came up to her and I said, ‘I played Church Lady Jarene.’
+I introduced myself and said, ‘I played Church Lady Jarene.’
 And she said, ‘ I know which one you played.'
-So she probably doesn’t know this, but it was just one of the most humbling experiences knowing that someone I’ve grown up with, that I’ve always listened to her albums, would have the time and care to come and see our show.
+She probably doesn’t know this, but it was just one of the most humbling experiences knowing that someone I’ve grown up admiring would have the time and care to come and see our show.
 It really let me know that the Broadway community and the theater community are really close knit and tight.
 It just drives me more to want to succeed in this profession.

 HS: Did you know any of the actors you are working with in Dreamgirls?